A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Introduction

-Based on the identified problems and through consulting neuroscientists, we have developed an intelligent visual analytics system.
-To the best of our knowledge, it's the first predictive brain fiber visualization system that helps neuroscientists in exploring neurodegenerative diseases.
-The user interface (UI) organizes the analysis space into 3 primary modalities for exploration: spatial regions, statistical features, and individual subjects.
-A custom ML pipeline is used to estimate measures of saliency and uncertainty for each of these 3 modalities.
-This ML enhanced UI approach guides the user to drill down into details.
-Linked visualizations are used to add important context and awareness throughout the process; e.g.: how good the model is, how certain the model is about the suggestions, how the features relate to the model, how the features relate to each other, how the model relates with the subjects, how the groups compare with one another, how individual subjects compare with others and with overall trends, how the salient features change over time, how the features appear when spatially dis-aggregated and examined through direct 3D rendering, etc.
+Based on the identified problems and through consulting neuroscientists, we design an intelligent VA system.
+To the best of our knowledge, this is the first predictive brain fiber VA system that helps neuroscientists explore neurodegenerative diseases.
+The user interface (UI) organizes the analysis space into three primary modalities (different modes of analysis prioritization) for exploration: statistical features, spatial regions, and individual subjects.
+A custom ML pipeline is used to estimate the measures of saliency and uncertainty for each modality.
+Specifically, we employ Extremely Randomized Trees to estimate scores for each attribute, Support-vector Machine (SVM) to predict the importance of each modality, and Cross-Validation (CV) to cope with the overfitting.
+This ML-enhanced UI approach guides the user to drill down into details.
+Linked visualizations are used to add important context and awareness throughout the process, such as ``how good the model is'', ``how certain the model is about the suggestions'', ``how the features relate to the model'', ``how the features relate to each other'', ``how the model relates to the subjects'', ``how the groups differ with one another'', ``how individual subjects differ with others'', ``how the salient features change over time'', and ``how the features appear when spatially disaggregated and examined through direct 3D rendering''.

-Since all of this information is automatically displayed and linked throughout the process, one can immediately inspect and relate different aspects of the data.
-This provides advantages over other systems in terms of efficiency, helps to mitigate the risk of making false insights, and supports quick and informed hypothesis generation.
-Our specific contributions include the following:
+Since all of the information related to the analysis is automatically displayed and linked throughout the process, one can immediately inspect and relate different aspects of the data.
+This provides advantages over the other systems in terms of analysis efficiency, helps to mitigate the risk of making false insights, and supports quick and informed hypothesis generation.
+Our specific contributions include:

-\begin{compactitem} \item a tailored and holistic brain fiber visualization system for studying brain disease, \item an ML assisted visualization pipeline to narrow down the large information space, and \item an exploratory analysis workflow with complimentary visualizations and interactions. \end{compactitem}
+\begin{compactitem} \item a tailored and holistic brain fiber visualization system for studying neurodegenerative disease, \item an ML assisted visualization pipeline to narrow down the large information space, and \item an exploratory analysis workflow with complimentary visualizations and interactions. \end{compactitem}

-The system is demonstrated with case studies using data from the Parkinson's Progression Markers Initiative (PPMI) database~\cite{marek2011parkinson}.